mistyrgriffin/frontendmentorchallenge_rpsls/README.md

 - View the optimal layout for the game depending on their device's screen size
 - Play Rock, Paper, Scissors, Lizard, Spock against the computer
 - Maintain the state of the score after refreshing the browser
+- Clear current and previous scores by clicking the link on the "Rules" popup

 ### Screenshot